Drake’s ‘More Life’ Drops On ‘OVO Sound Radio 39’ – Download Link At 6 P.M. EST

 People have been waiting for Drake’s More Life album ever since Drake teased that More Life would be available for download on Saturday, March 4, as reported by the Inquisitr.
-Now a full two weeks later, More Life still hasn’t been made available for download, but Saturday, March 18, should be the day that Drake’s drops More Life, even though More Life might not be available on iTunes, but check it anyway for Drake’s More Life album download link.
+Now a full two weeks later, More Life still hasn’t been made available for download, but Saturday, March 18, should be the day that Drake’s drops More Life, even though More Life might not be available on iTunes (but check it anyway for Drake’s More Life album download link.
 According to the Fader, Drake fans need to go to OVO Sound Radio on Saturday to find out more about More Life.

 As of this writing, the OVO Sound Radio link shows the most recent “OVO Sound Radio EP 38 (Dirty)” with Drake, an interview being called very special and very rare.
 In that interview, Drake discussed Toronto being a “cultural mosaic” and a great place to grow up as a black and Jewish artist, who is deemed a rapper, even though Drake said he can’t figure out why his pop songs are also deemed rap.
-The official Instagram account of Drake confirmed that tuning into OVO Sound Radio on Saturday will produce a newer episode of the radio show.
+The official Instagram account of Drake confirmed that tuning in to OVO Sound Radio on Saturday will produce a newer episode of the radio show.

 “Tune into ovosound radio episode 39 with @champagnepapi & @oliverelkhatib (@octoberfirm) tomorrow at 3pm PST / 6pm EST / 10pm GMT @applemusic“